biocore/biom-format/doc/index.rst

 The ``biom`` command referenced in the previous section is a driver for commands in biom-format, powered by `pyqi <http://bipy.github.io/pyqi>`_.
 You can enable tab completion of biom command names and command options (meaning that when you begin typing the name of a command or option you can auto-complete it by hitting the *tab* key) by following a few simple steps from the pyqi documentation.
 While this step is optional, tab completion is very convenient so it's worth enabling.

-To enable tab completion, follow the steps outlined under `Configuring bash completion <http://bipy.github.io/pyqi/doc/tutorials/defining_your_command_driver.html#configuring-bash-completion>`_ in the pyqi install documentation, substituting ``biom`` for ``my-project``/``my_project`` in all commands.
+To enable tab completion, follow the steps outlined under `Configuring bash completion <http://bipy.github.io/pyqi/doc/tutorials/defining_your_command_driver.html#configuring-bash-completion>`_ in the pyqi install documentation, substituting ``biom`` for ``my-project`` and ``my_project`` in all commands.
 After completing those steps and closing and re-opening your terminal, auto-completion should be enabled.

 Citing the BIOM project
 =======================